 Ctrl+J : Opens View downloads in IE browsers

 Ctrl+K : Create hyperlink for selected text in Word

-Ctrl+L : Select address in address bar in browser.
+Ctrl+L : Select address in the address bar in the browser.
 Left align text in Word

 Ctrl+M : Indent selected text in word processors

 Ctrl+N : Create New instance of the document or program

 Ctrl+P : Open print window